ppat/homelab-ops-ansible/os/roles/ubuntu/README.md

 homelab_ops.os.ubuntu
 =====================

-This role configures an Ubuntu OS by ensuring that,
+This role configures an Ubuntu OS by ensuring that:
-- all necessary packages are installed
+- All necessary packages are installed
-- unnecessary packages and services are not present
+- Unnecessary packages and services are not present
-- all packages are upgraded to latest
+- All packages are upgraded to the latest version
-- required kernel modules are included in initrd/initramfs
+- Required kernel modules are included in initrd/initramfs
-- required kernel parameters (sysctl) are configured
+- Required kernel parameters (sysctl) are configured

 As this role is generally expected to be used to build an OS image, it does not perform the following:
 - Boot and/or cloud-init configuration (as that is specific to an installation)